jakecarpenter/Canvas-Prompter/README.md

-#Canvas Prompter
-Canvas Prompter is intended to be a simple teleprompter, it should work in the browser on mac, pc, and iOS/android.

-#demo
-There is simple demo at http://jakecarpenter.com/canvasprompter/prompter.html

 #controls
-The default controls are simple:
+The default controls are stupid:
  *	Space: Stop/Start
  *	X: Flip X axis
  *	Y: Flip Y Axis
  *	M: Make the Canvas extend to the bounds of the window (maximize)
- *	ESC: Stop, Return to beginning of the script, reset speed
- *	+/=: Faster
+ *	+/= or mousewheel down: Faster
- *	-/_: Slower
+ *	-/_ or mousewheel up: Slower
  *	u: Text size up
  *	i: text size down
+ *  n: toggle caret
+ *  right arrow: load script

-The script is plain text, and can be annoted with the following:
+The script is plain text, and can be annotated with the following:
- * 1. << starts INFO >>: Yellow Text
+ * << INFO >>: Yellow, no Line break
- * {is NOTICE} : Pink, no Line break
+ * { NOTICE } : Pink, no Line break
  * [IMPORTANT] : Invert & Line Break